OULibraries/eos_vagrant/README.md

 * clone eos code to .../srv/eos
 * run "vagrant up"

-This will run, then fail.

-* `vagrant ssh`
-* `sudo bash /vagrant/bootstrap.sh` to complete initial package install.
-Will require manually doing the grub thingy that is breaking the install
-* `sudo bash /vagrant/eosh.sh` to complete the app install.

-Then you should have a running version of eos
+And you should have a runningish version of EOS.